 “Roblox’s efforts to continue evolving its safety standards by introducing innovative new features and protocols have been impressive,” says Inman Grant.
-A few of these Roblox features include parental controls, clear age visibility, stringent chat controls, and expansion of the moderation team to moderate behavior that is not tolerated on the platform.

 “I applaud Yubo for extensively reworking its safety features to make its platform safer for teens.
 Altering its age restrictions, improving its real identity policy, setting clear policies around inappropriate content and cyberbullying, and giving users the ability to turn location data off demonstrates that Yubo is taking user safety seriously” says Ms Inman Grant.

-If an Australian child under the age of 18 is cyberbullied on either Roblox or Yubo, the eSafety Commissioner now has escalation paths to get the perpetrators or content removed, if the services fail to act within 48 hours.
+If an Australian child under the age of 18 is cyberbullied on either Roblox or Yubo, the eSafety Commissioner now has escalation paths to get the content removed, if the services fail to act within 48 hours.

 “We are proactively encouraging gaming and social networking platforms to join our cyberbullying scheme, particularly those with a large youth user base,” says Inman Grant.